arctanxarc/MC-LLaVA/README.md

 ---

-> **Abstract**: Current vision-language models (VLMs) show exceptional abilities across diverse tasks including visual question answering.
-To enhance user experience in practical applications, recent studies investigate VLM personalization to understand user-provided concepts.
-However, existing studies mainly focus on single-concept personalization, neglecting the existence and interplay of multiple concepts, which limits the real-world applicability of personalized VLMs.
-In this paper, we propose the first multi-concept personalization method named MC-LLaVA along with a high-quality multi-concept personalization dataset.
-Specifically, MC-LLaVA uses a joint training strategy incorporating multiple concepts in a single training step, allowing VLMs to perform accurately in multi-concept personalization.
-To reduce the cost of joint training, MC-LLaVA leverages visual token information for concept token initialization, yielding improved concept representation and accelerating joint training.
-To advance multi-concept personalization research, we further contribute a high-quality dataset.
-We carefully collect images from various movies that contain multiple characters and manually generate the multi-concept question-answer samples.
-Our dataset features diverse movie types and question-answer types.
-We conduct comprehensive qualitative and quantitative experiments to demonstrate that MC-LLaVA can achieve impressive multi-concept personalized responses, paving the way for VLMs to become better user-specific assistants.
+> **Abstract**: Current vision-language models (VLMs) show exceptional abilities across diverse tasks, such as visual question answering.
+To enhance user experience, recent studies investigate VLM personalization to understand user-provided concepts.
+However, they mainly focus on single-concept personalization, neglecting the existence and interplay of multiple concepts, which limits real-world applicability.
+This paper proposes the first multi-concept personalization paradigm, MC-LLaVA.
+Specifically, MC-LLaVA employs a multi-concept instruction tuning strategy, effectively integrating multiple concepts in a single training step.
+To reduce the costs related to joint training, we propose a personalized textual prompt that uses visual token information to initialize concept tokens.
+Additionally, we introduce a personalized visual prompt during inference, aggregating location confidence maps for enhanced recognition and grounding capabilities.
+To advance multi-concept personalization research, we further contribute a high-quality instruction tuning dataset.
+We carefully collect images with multiple characters and objects from movies and manually generate question-answer samples for multi-concept scenarios, featuring superior diversity.
+Comprehensive qualitative and quantitative experiments demonstrate that MC-LLaVA can achieve impressive multi-concept personalized responses, paving the way for VLMs to become better user-specific assistants.

 ## TODO 🚀

 - [x] Release training and testing code.
 (2024/12/6)
 - [x] Open-source full datasets for research and development.
 (2024/12/15)
+- [x] Update codes for testing with personalized visual prompt.
+(2025/6/4)
+- [x] Update dataset (Visual grounding testing data).
+(2025/6/4)

 ## Code